MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/ltsc-and-sac-overview.md

 ## Semi-Annual Channel

 The Semi-Annual Channel is perfect for customers who are quickly innovating to take advantage of new features and enhancements.
-Semi-Annual Channel releases occur approximately twice a year.
+Semi-Annual Channel releases occur approximately two times a year.

 System Center, version 1801, was the first release in the Semi-Annual Channel.
 Versions are named according to the year and month of release.
 Semi-Annual Channel releases have an 18-month support policy from public availability (which is usually the same month or month following Engineering availability).
 For example, System Center, version 1801, was available in January of 2018 and publicly released on February 8, 2018.
 [Support is available until August 8, 2019](sac-support-lifecycle.md), 18-months after official public release on February 8.